 It is a sobering fact that despite decades of research and billions of dollars of funding, cancer death rates have changed little over the past 50 years.
 What’s more, cancer remissions are often transient, drug resistance is a major problem and drug withdrawal can result in an aggressive return of the disease.

 New, more effective cancer therapies are needed urgently if we are to turn these statistics around.

-By combining the disciplines of immunology, cell biology and drug discovery in a programme that involves immunologists, biochemists, molecular biologists, chemists and clinicians, this research has the potential to launch a new era in cancer treatment.
+By combining the disciplines of immunology,cell biology and drug discovery in translational research programmes that involve immunologists, biochemists, molecular biologists, chemists and clinicians, we believe our research has the potential to launch a new era in cancer treatment.

-Breast Cancer Research Trust, Cancer Society of New Zealand, Child Health Research Foundation, Foundation for Research, Science & Technology, Genesis Oncology Trust, Haematology Society of Australia and New Zealand, Health Research Council of New Zealand, Just Paterson Real Estate, Keith Seagar Research Fund, Maurice Wilkins Centre, Melanoma Research Alliance, Neurological Foundation of New Zealand, New Zealand LAM Trust/LAM Australasia Research Alliance, New Zealand Lottery Health Research, Robert McClelland Trust, Royal Australasian College of Surgeons, Surgical Research Trust, The estates of Ellen, Sinclair, Barbara and Alison Wallace, The Graham Hall Bequest, The Royal Society of New Zealand Marsden Fund, The Thompson Family Foundation, Inc. through the Victoria University of Wellington Foundation, Wade Thompson, Wellington Medical Research Foundation
+Cancer Society of New Zealand (National Body and Wellington Division), Foundation for Research, Science & Technology, Genesis Oncology Trust, Health Research Council of New Zealand, Just Paterson Real Estate, Keith Seagar Research Fund, New Zealand Lottery Grants Board - Health Research, The estates of Ellen, Sinclair, Barbara and Alison Wallace, The Royal Society of New Zealand Marsden Fund, The Thompson Family Foundation, Inc. through the Victoria University of Wellington Foundation, Wellington Medical Research Foundation